Best headphone amplifiers 2024: expert picks to boost your personal listening

 (Image credit: What Hi-Fi?)

-In most cases, a dedicated headphone amplifier will take the performance of your wired headphones to the next level.
-Of course, you can plug your pair straight into a phone or computer, a portable hi-res player (better) or a home stereo amplifier (better still), but putting a headphone amp between your source and headphones will l typically make them sing much more impressively – especially if your source is an everyday device (a phone or laptop, say) as opposed to a sound-first one.
-Why?
-Because they boast performance-first headphone circuitry and have been designed first and foremost to do one thing: squeeze every ounce of ability out of the headphones connected.
+A headphone amplifier could be the difference between a good headphone performance and a great one.
+If you own decent wired headphones, you can of course plug them directly straight into a phone or computer, a portable hi-res player (better) or a home stereo amplifier (better still), but putting a dedicated headphone amp between them will typically make them sing much more impressively – particularly if your source is an everyday device, like a phone or laptop, whose number one priority isn't to sound good.

-Headphone amplifiers can be small, portable and affordable, designed to sit on a desk or be carried around in your pocket, for use with a laptop or phone.
-(They are often called portable or desktop 'DACs' as they convert the digital audio to headphone-friendly analogue signals before outputting it.)
+They come in various forms: they can be small, portable and affordable, designed to sit on a desk or be carried around in your pocket, for use with a computer/laptop or phone.
+They are often called portable or desktop DACs (digital-to-analogue converters) as they convert the source's digital audio to headphone-friendly analogue signals before outputting them.
 Alternatively, headphone amps can be more substantial hi-fi components designed to integrate into a fully-fledged system to enhance private listening at home.
-Not sure which type is best for you?
-Our how to choose the best headphone amp section below can help.
+Our how to choose the best headphone amp section below can help you decide which kind is best for you.

-Our in-house team of expert reviewers has tested headphone amplifiers from every corner of the market in our dedicated listening rooms, and below have rounded up the class leaders of various types and prices to help you bag the best you can afford...
+Our in-house team of expert reviewers tests headphone amplifiers from every corner of the market in our dedicated listening rooms and has rounded up the class leaders of various types and prices to help you bag the best you can afford...

 Quick list